 Once you’ve decided on a category, the next thing to tackle is choosing an ecommerce model for your business.
 The last few decades have seen a lot of ecommerce startups rising and falling.

-Here are 6 ecommerce business models thriving in 2019.
+Here are 6 different types of ecommerce business models:

 1. Private label